| ResumeNorman Allan Harris, Ph.D.

 Developed fuzzy set system functions for evaluating impacts of MX project

+operations.
 Developed the first computer programs which applied fuzzy mathematics

 to the evaluation of environmental impacts of large construction projects;